 A Place I Knew Before (Album)

 It Hurts Me raises the pace with a brooding bassline and soulful style.
-This song reminds me of the work of Darshaan who is playing our showcase here in London at the end of October.
+This song reminds me of the work of Darshaan, who is playing our showcase here in London at the end of October.
 It’s contemporary RnB in nature and as slick as an oil spill.
-The moody Geranium and intense Everday passes by and we are met with the supremely, glitchy ‘Slow Down‘.
+The moody Geranium and intense Everday pass by and we are met with the supremely, glitchy ‘Slow Down‘.
 A real dime of a track, ‘Slow Down’ is a thing of beauty, its well worth digesting with a cup of tea steaming away in your hand.
 Chilled.

 The album ends on the acoustic jingle ‘Dwelling Place‘, with a perky guitar riff accompanying Ansett’s distinguished vocals, this is a really suitable closing composition for the album.